-Maker of jet engine in fatal accident wants more inspections
+FAA orders more engine inspections after Southwest accident

-The manufacturer of the jet engine that blew apart at 32,000 feet in a deadly accident aboard a Southwest Airlines flight wants more jets to be inspected for potential problems.
+The Federal Aviation Administration on Friday ordered ultrasound inspections of hundreds of jet engines like the one that blew apart at 32,000 feet in a deadly accident aboard a Southwest Airlines plane.

-A spokeswoman for CFM International says the company plans to issue a service bulletin on Friday that would expand the number of engines to be checked beyond those in previous notifications.
+The agency said the order affects 352 engines in the U.S. on new-generation twin-engine Boeing 737s, a workhorse jet widely used by airlines around the world.

-The National Transportation Safety Board believes one of the blades snapped on the Southwest flight Tuesday, hurling debris that broke a window and led to the death of a passenger who was sucked partway out of the plane.
-The jet, which was headed from New York to Dallas, made an emergency landing in Philadelphia.
+The National Transportation Safety Board believes one of the engine fan blades snapped on the Southwest flight Tuesday, hurling debris that broke a window and led to the death of a passenger who was sucked partway out of the 737.
+The jet, which was headed from New York to Dallas with 149 people aboard, made an emergency landing in Philadelphia.

+NTBS investigators said the fan blade that broke off was showing signs of metal fatigue — cracks from repeated use that are too small to be seen by the naked eye.

 Most Read Business Stories